shnwpzhouk/dog/README.md

-# dog and cat are friends of human being.
+# dog and cat are friends of human being, octocat said.
+i prefer dog.